MourabitElBachir/Face_Detection_Deep_Learning/README.md

   - The train repository : Should contain two repository ['face', 'notFace']

   - The test repository : Should contain two repository ['face', 'notFace']

++ #### Informations :

+  - Contains the training and test database in a '.npy' file format.

 ## Running the project: